-Three students from our university are participating in the short-term Korean language program at Jeju National University in Korea, which has an academic exchange agreement with KCGI.
+Three students from TUFS are participating in a short-term Korean language program at Jeju National University in Korea, which has an academic exchange agreement with KCGI.

-The students will live in the university's dormitory from now until the 21st, and while taking Korean language classes, they will learn about Korean and Jeju culture through various field studies such as trying on traditional costumes, experiencing being a diver, horse riding, and visiting museums.He will also build friendships with students from the university who will participate in the program as assistants, transcending national boundaries.
+From now until the 21st, the students will live in the university's dormitory, where they will take Korean language classes and learn about Korean and Jeju culture through various on-site activities such as trying on traditional costumes, haenyeo (female diver) experience, horseback riding practice, and museum tours.He is also likely to build friendships that transcend national boundaries with the students from the university who will assist him in the program.

-In September 2006, KCGI and National Jeju University signed an academic exchange agreement for education and research in the field of ICT and mutual human exchange, and in September 2008, they agreed on the Japan-Korea Cyber Campus, where students from both sides can take courses on the Internet.In November 2010, we also signed an agreement to operate a dual degree program that allows students to earn a master's degree from both institutions while transferring credits.
+In September 2006, KCGI and National Jeju National University signed an academic exchange agreement for the purpose of education and research in the field of ICT and mutual personnel exchange, and in September 2008, they agreed to a Japan-Korea Cyber Campus, where students from both countries can take courses over the Internet.In November 2010, the two institutions signed an agreement to operate a dual degree program that allows students to obtain master's degrees from both institutions while transferring credits.

-Our university has partnerships with higher education institutions in Korea, China, and other countries around the world, so there are plenty of opportunities for students to have this kind of international experience.I am sure that the three students who participated in this program will come back with meaningful international experiences, and will come back a year older.I'm looking forward to it.
+TUFS has partnerships with institutions of higher education in Korea, China, and around the world, providing a wealth of opportunities for this kind of international experience.I am sure that the three students who participated in this year's program will return home having gained meaningful international experience and grown as a person.I'm looking forward to it.